 Dust-drought interactions in the southwest United States

 We are seeking a highly-motivated Ph.D. student to work on a foundation-funded project investigating dust-climate interactions in the southwest United states at NAU.
-This project is the second phase of a collaborative research project between Northern Arizona University and Cornell University (with Drs.
+This project is the second phase of a collaborative research project between Northern Arizona University (with Drs.
+Nick McKay and Taylor Joyal) and Cornell University (with Drs.
 Toby Ault and Carlos Carillo).
 This project will leverage our strength and our recent success to tackle a new and highly ambitious project: tracking the flow of dust from the land surface into the atmosphere using low-cost sensors mounted on uncrewed aircraft and weather balloons.

 The primary questions we seek to answer are: